AgadooAgadoo/farcaster-hubble-replicator/README.md

 1. Install the [hubble](https://docs.farcaster.xyz/hubble/install) and [replicator](https://docs.farcaster.xyz/developers/guides/apps/replicate) as per the Farcaster documentation.

-2. During the replicator setup, when asked for 'HUB_HOST', enter
+2. During the replicator setup, when asked for 'HUB_HOST', enter the following (depending on the version of docker compose you have, this will either be with underscores or dashes)
 ```
+# EITHER:
 hubble-hubble-1:2283
+# OR:
+hubble_hubble_1:2283
 ```

- (hubble-hubble-1 is the docker container set up when installing hubble).
+ (i.e. the docker container name of the hubble with port 2283 ).

 3. You will eventually see a red error message (something like 'ERROR - Unhandled promise rejection: Error: Unable to communicate with hubble-hubble-1:2283 ) - when you see this, can ctrl+c to quit.